temporalio/sdk-python/README.md

 This runs against [Temporalite](https://github.com/temporalio/temporalite).
 To run against the time-skipping test server, pass `--workflow-environment time-skipping`.
 To run against the `default` namespace of an already-running server, pass the `host:port` to `--workflow-environment`.

+#### Proto Generation and Testing

+To allow for backwards compatibility, protobuf code is generated on the 3.x series of the protobuf library.
+To generate protobuf code, you must be on Python <= 3.10, and then run `poetry add "protobuf<4"`.
+Then the protobuf files can be generated via `poe gen-protos`.
+Tests can be run for protobuf version 3 by setting the `TEMPORAL_TEST_PROTO3` env var to `1` prior to running tests.

+Do not commit `poetry.lock` or `pyproject.toml` changes.
+To go back from this downgrade, restore `pyproject.toml` and run `poetry update protobuf grpcio-tools`.

 ### Style